Chrysopelea: Distribution

-Their range is in Southeast Asia (the mainland (Vietnam, Cambodia, Thailand, Myanmar, and Laos), Indonesia, and the Philippines), southernmost China, India, and Sri Lanka.
+Their range is in Southeast Asia (the mainland (Vietnam, Cambodia, Thailand, Myanmar, Malaysia, Singapore and Laos), Indonesia, and the Philippines), southernmost China, India, and Sri Lanka.

 Diet

 Chrysopelea are diurnal, which means they hunt during the day.
 Their diets are variable depending on their range, but they are known to eat lizards, rodents, frogs, birds, and bats.
 They are mildly venomous snakes, but their tiny, fixed rear fangs make them dangerous only to their small prey.

 Venom

 The genus is considered mildly venomous, with a few confirmed cases of medically significant envenomation.
 Chrysopelea species are not included in lists of snakes considered venomous to people.

 Taxonomy

 Chrysopelea is one of five genera belonging to the vine snake subfamily Ahaetuliinae, of which Chrysopelea is most closely related to Dendrelaphis, as shown in the cladogram below:

 Species

 There are five recognized species of flying snake, found from western India to the Indonesian archipelago.
 Knowledge of their behavior in the wild is limited, but they are thought to be highly arboreal, rarely descending from the canopy.
 The smallest species reach about 2 ft in length and the largest grow to 4 feet.